-Qualified Liberty Zone property does not include any of the following.
+Qualified second generation biofuel plant property does not include any of the following.

 - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year it is acquired.
-Property converted from personal use to business use in the same or later tax year may be qualified Liberty Zone property. - Property that also qualified for the special depreciation allowance. - Property required to be depreciated using the Alternative Depreciation System (ADS).
-This includes listed property used 50% or less in a qualified business use.
-For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property for which you elected not to claim any special depreciation allowance (discussed later).
+Property converted from personal use to business use in the same or later tax year may be qualified second generation biofuel plant property.

+- Property required to be depreciated using the Alternative Depreciation System (ADS).
+For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies in chapter 1. - Property any portion of which is financed with the proceeds of any obligation the interest on which is exempt from tax under section 103 of the Internal Revenue Code. - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property for which a deduction was taken under section 179C for certain qualified refinery property. - Other bonus depreciation property to which section 168(k) of the Internal Revenue Code applies.